Internet), Will Travel

 Consult an Experienced Military Defense Attorney

 The motto is “Have briefcase (and Internet), will travel.”
-Wed represents military service members around the country and overseas.
+We represent military service members as civlian military defense counsel around the U.S. and overseas.
 If you are a member of the military, you have different rights and duties than do civilians.
 Different rules will apply to any offenses with which you are charged.
 It is crucial to retain an attorney who understands these rules.
 Your military defense lawyers have dedicated his career to this practice area, assisting service members who have been charged with UCMJ violations or who are dealing with other issues that are specific to this context.
 Whether you are stationed in San Diego or Korea or the Mid-East, we can work with you to develop a strong understanding of your case and provide aggressive representation.
-Call us at 800-401-1583 or contact us through our online form to find out how we can help you.
+Reach out and contact us through our online form to find out how we can help you.

 Meet the Attorney